 Prior to the initial public offering, Sponsor acquired Class B ordinary shares.
 Sponsor later transferred some of such shares to the Independent Directors and surrendered and forfeited some of such shares to Leo.
 Simultaneously with the consummation of the initial public offering, Sponsor purchased 4,000,000 Leo private placement warrants.
-In connection with the Closing, (i) the issued and outstanding Class B ordinary shares held by Sponsor and the Independent Directors were converted automatically by operation of law, on a one-for-one basis without giving effect to any rights of adjustment or other anti-dilution protections, into the Converted Founder Shares, (ii) Sponsor surrendered and forfeited to Leo 2,000,000 of its Leo private placement warrants pursuant to the Surrender Agreement and its remaining Leo private placement warrants were automatically converted into New DMS Private Placement Warrants, (iii) the Seller Warrants were issued to the Sellers pursuant to the Business Combination Agreement, (iv) 17,937,954 shares of New DMS Class C Common Stock were issued to the Blocker Sellers pursuant to the Business Combination Agreement and were later converted into the Conversion Shares upon the Conversion, (v) DMS and its then-current equity holders amended and restated the limited liability company agreement of DMS to, among other things, permit New DMS to acquire the DMS Units held by Claivest Direct Seller and Prism in exchange for cash or the Redemption Shares and (vi) we entered into the Amended and Restated Registration Rights Agreement with the other parties thereto.
-The Placement Warrants, PIPE Shares, Conversion Shares and Redemption Shares are being registered by the registration statement of which this prospectus forms a part are being registered pursuant to the registration rights granted under certain of the Subscription Agreements and the Amended and Restated Registration Rights Agreement.
+In connection with the Closing, (i) the issued and outstanding Class B ordinary shares held by Sponsor and the Independent Directors were converted automatically by operation of law, on a one-for-one basis without giving effect to any rights of adjustment or other anti-dilution protections, into the Converted Founder Shares, (ii) Sponsor surrendered and forfeited to Leo 2,000,000 of its Leo private placement warrants pursuant to the Surrender Agreement and its remaining Leo private placement warrants were automatically converted into New DMS Private Placement Warrants, (iii) the Seller Warrants were issued to the Sellers pursuant to the Business Combination Agreement, (iv) 17,937,954 shares of New DMS Class C Common Stock were issued to the Blocker Sellers pursuant to the Business Combination Agreement and were later converted into the Conversion Shares upon the Conversion, (v) DMS and its then-current equity holders amended and restated the limited liability company agreement of DMS to, among other things, permit New DMS to acquire the DMS Units held by Clairvest Direct Seller and Prism in exchange for cash or the Redemption Shares and (vi) we entered into the Amended and Restated Registration Rights Agreement with the other parties thereto.
+The Converted Founder Shares, New DMS Private Placement Warrants, shares of New DMS Class A Common Stock underlying the New DMS Private Placement Warrants, PIPE Shares, Conversion Shares and Redemption Shares are being registered by the registration statement of which this prospectus forms a part are being registered pursuant to the registration rights granted under certain of the Subscription Agreements and the Amended and Restated Regi